zapnap/protoform/README.md

 You'll also want to have Mirah installed of course.
 You can get it from
 GitHub: https://github.com/mirah/mirah

-Make sure that mirah and mirahc are in your PATH as well as the Android SDK tools directory.
+Make sure that jruby, mirah and mirahc are in your PATH as well as the Android SDK tools directory.

 ## Usage